fluffypill0w/blog/_posts/2021-05-10-Ethernaut-Full-Write-Up.md

 This level was a bit tricky for me.

-Once we call <code>goTo</code> from our attacker contract, our victim will call <code>isLastFloor</code> in our contract to evaluate if the floor number we've pushed to it with <code>goTo</code> first is not the top floor and then subsequently is the top floor.
+Once we call <code>goTo</code> from our attacker contract, our instance contract will call <code>isLastFloor</code> in our contract to first evaluate if the floor number we've pushed to it with <code>goTo</code> is not the top floor and then subsequently if it is the top floor.
 All of this [without us being able to modify the state](https://www.tutorialspoint.com/solidity/solidity_view_functions.htm), since <code>isLastFloor</code> has a <code>view</code> modifier.

-I know what you're thinking.
 What in the world?? @$&%!!!
-I know, dear reader, because I once was where you are now.
+I know what you're thinking, dear reader, I've been there.
 But fear not, just because we can't modify the state within the function itself doesn't mean that we can't from outside of it...

 I initialized a <code>bool</code> variable called <code>penthouseButton</code> within the <code>constructor</code> function with the value <code>false</code>.
 Once we call <code>goTo</code>, the target contract will evaluate whichever floor number we've given it with our <code>isLastFloor</code> function, changing <code>penthouseButton</code> to <code>true</code> and returning <code>false</code>.
 When the function is called a subsequent time it will then return <code>true</code>.